Kuha3030/Weatherstation/README.md

 Sasema-MVC folder contains the asp.NET MVC Web application

 EDIT: Separate projects are combined under the MVC application as classes in the final product.

+To use this product you must create a database for it.
+SQL queries for creating the DB can be found in SQL-queries.txt